 Externally both sensors look the same, but inside it's about two different beasts.

 That said, the biggest differences are found in its measuring range and its consumption.

 The Sensirion sensor SCD40 can measure CO2 concentrations from 400 to 2000 ppm and has a typical consumption of 15mA at 3.3V or 11mA at 5V.

-The SCD41 In addition to being able to measure a wider range, between 400 and 5000 ppm, it has a minimum typical consumption of only 0.45mA at 3.3V and 0.36mA at 5V, which allows us to create CO2 meters with great autonomy.
+The SCD41 in addition to being able to measure a wider range, between 400 and 5000 ppm, has a minimum typical consumption of only 0.45mA at 3.3V and 0.36mA at 5V, which allows us to create CO2 meters with great autonomy.

 To achieve this very low consumption, the SCD41 has a "single measure" operating mode, called "Single shot mode" in which the sensor is used on request to take a single measurement (the previous consumption corresponds to one measurement every 5 minutes).

 How did Sensirion come up with such a small sensor?

 Sensirion's secret to achieving this small size has been to use a different technology than NDIR to which we are accustomed, although maintaining its high quality of measurement, it has created a sensor electroacoustic technology.

 In the NDIR sensors that we usually use, the operation is based on the absorption that CO2 supposes over an infrared beam.